shihankanungo/shihankanungo.github.io/india-trip.md

 Tennis: Jessica Pegula vs. Aryna Sabalenka in the Finals of the Miami Open Masters 1000! <br>
 Djokovic plays tomorrow in the Men's Final.

+1PM: Just got back from a very pleasant walk.
+The weather is incredible --- slight nip in the air, a gentle and crisp breeze, just enough sunlight to make it pleasing, like a warm shower and incredible conversation.
+We are so fortunate to be living in such a beautiful neighborhood.
+Shihan is practicing violin now.

 Shihan is missing you.
 I'm not sure if you noticed, but he was overjoyed when you asked to speak with him.
 I doubt he will even mind a Zoom call with your entire "real family" in attendance.